-Figure 10 Proposal for the organisation of the information to be associated with parametric elements.
+Figure 10.
+Proposal for the organisation of the information to be associated with parametric elements.

-Further advantages of the proposed approach lay in:
+Further advantages of the proposed approach include:

-Update in time, to describe the evolution over time of a given annotation.
+the ability to track the time of updates and thus describe the evolution of a given annotation over time;

-Information overlay, meaning the possibility to handle multiple levels of information.
-Different temporal states, for instance, can be displayed over a same 3D representation.
+information overlay, meaning the ability to handle multiple levels of information.
+Different temporal states, for instance, can be displayed over the same 3D representation.
 In this multilayer information management system, it is also possible to overlap surface annotations (local components) with volume annotations (global components, describing a parametric element in its entirety).

-Despite the huge potential of this information system, it is worth noting that the insertion of surface-type annotations within BIM platforms remains cumbersome and time consuming, especially if compared to that of volume-type annotations.
-Besides, BIM commercial platforms are originally designed for new constructions, and their application to cultural heritage is still limited.
+Despite the huge potential of this information system, it is worth noting that the insertion of surface-type annotations within BIM platforms remains cumbersome and time consuming, especially when compared to the insertion of volume-type annotations.
+In addition, BIM commercial platforms were originally designed for new constructions, and their application to cultural heritage is still limited.
 Such platforms typically allow the performance of volume-type annotations and are not designed to manage local annotations on the elements.
-The inclusion of localized information within a certain parametric component, required in the analysis of existing structures, is still demanded.
+The inclusion of localised information within a certain parametric component, which is necessary for the analysis of existing structures, is still required.

-Indeed, limitations in the overlay of surface and volumetric annotations, in terms of file size, response time, functionality of the model etc., are not yet fully assessed in the current state of the research.
-These aspects are under study and they will be the subject of future publications.
+Indeed, limitations in the overlay of surface and volumetric annotations, in terms of file size, response time, functionality of the model, etc., have not yet been fully assessed in the current state of the research.
+These aspects are under study, and they will be the subject of future publications.

-Further developments of information modeling systems to support cultural heritage documentation should therefore go in the direction of improving the capability to handle local annotations, to describe e.g. a degraded part, the change or loss of material, or a decorated element.
+Further developments of information modelling systems to support cultural heritage documentation should therefore aim at improving the system’s ability to handle local annotations to describe e.g. a degraded part, the change or loss of material, or a decorated element.

 conclusions and future work